raunakrajadh/jarvis-voice-assistant/README.md

 ```
 Notes:

-Make sure google chrome is installed for speech_to_text to work and on inside chrome settings make sure you have a mic selected.
+Make sure google chrome is installed for speech_to_text to work
+inside chrome settings make sure you have a mic selected
 To see how speech to text works navigate to ./scripts/speechtotext.py
 ```